How do I view and sort discussion replies as an instructor?

 To open options for the discussion, click the Options icon .
 Options allows you to mark all existing posts (replies) as read, delete the discussion, and close the discussion for comments.
 If your discussion is graded, you can view the rubric for the discussion, if any, as well as access SpeedGrader to grade the discussion.

 You can view how many unread and replies are in a thread .
-The number with a blue background indicates unread replies, while the number with a gray background indicates the total number of replies.
+The number on the left indicates unread replies, while the number on the right indicates the total number of replies.

 View Graded Discussion